erfantkerfan/hssh/readme.md

 ## About HSSH

-This is a simple and robust school-site for those who are into that kind of thing the, the features are:
+This is a simple and robust school-site for those who are into that kind of thing , the features are:

 - Simple Routing.
 - Simple but complete Models.